JonBYR/JonBYR.github.io/docs/index.md

 ## Superformula-Year 4
 ![Superformula with parameters 3, 4.5, 10 and 10](/assets/SuperformulaWeb.png)

 This project used C++ to generate complex shapes using polar coordinates that are generated from a formula devised by Johan Gielis, which can be described in my depth [here](https://en.wikipedia.org/wiki/Superformula).
 In order to display this formula, SDL was used to render the complex shapes created and involved converting from polar coordinates to SDL coordinates.
-I'd like to also implement threading in this project to try and reduce the compilation time for more precise intervals.
+I'd like to also implement threading in this project to try and reduce the compilation time for more precise intervals of theta.
 [Repo](https://github.com/JonBYR/Superformula).

 ## Fractal Noise-Year 4
 ![Fractal Noise using SFML](/assets/Fractal.png)